 Emergency Disclosure - this category allows a whistleblower to make a disclosure to a journalist or a parliamentarian if:

 the whistleblower has previously made a disclosure to ASIC, APRA or any other prescribed Commonwealth authority;

 the whistleblower has reasonable grounds to believe that the information concerns a substantial and imminent danger to the health or safety of one or more persons or to the natural environment; and

 the whistleblower gives the body to which the previous disclosure was made a written notification that includes sufficient information to identify the previous disclosure and states that the whistleblower intends to make an emergency disclosure.

 For both Public Interest and Emergency Disclosures, the extent of the information disclosed must be no greater than is necessary to appropriately inform the recipient of the relevant misconduct or substantial imminent danger.

 Unless a disclosure is being made under those provisions, speaking to a journalist or a member of parliament about confidential information in relation to Envato without authorisation is not permitted and may be a disciplinary offence.

 All reported disclosures will be reviewed, and where appropriate will be investigated at the earliest opportunity.
 Envato will endeavour to manage any findings promptly.
 The way a disclosure is managed depends on what it involves and will be dealt with on a case by case basis.

-In order to ensure that any investigations and actions undertaken are fair and unbiased, it may be necessary for Envato to:
+In order to enable the conduct of fair and unbiased investigations and actions, it may be necessary for Envato to:

 appoint a person to assist in the investigation of a matter which is the subject of a report; or